William Barclay: Commentaries, Beliefs, Legacy

-On page forty-eight of his autobiography, William Barclay does not muddle words when stating the core of his belief system: “I believe in Jesus.
-For me Jesus is the centre and the soul of the whole matter.”
+On page forty-eight of his autobiography, William Barclay did not muddle words when stating the core of his belief system: “I believe in Jesus.
+For me, Jesus is the center and the soul of the whole matter.”
 For Barclay, Jesus was the mind of God revealed, and the only one who could calm the storms in the hearts of men.
 The essence of God’s mind, as revealed by Jesus, is love.
 The God whom Barclay saw revealed in Jesus is a God who sorrows with our pain, and rejoices with our joys.
-He is a God who has always, and will always have the nature of Christ, which is perfect love toward all people.
-He does not wish to destroy us, but to save us from our own impurities and weaknesses.
+He is a God who has always and will always have the nature of Christ, which is perfect love toward all people.
+He does not wish to destroy us, but rather to save us from our own impurities and weaknesses.

 For Barclay, the reality and the goodness of God in Christ did not seem to depend on the existence of a perfect, historically factual, inerrant collection of documents.
 He saw John’s dating of the crucifixion to be historically inaccurate and in contradiction to other parts of the Bible, but nevertheless indicative of a higher spiritual truth that John wished to convey.

 Finally, William Barclay believed that the goodness and love of God in Christ was so great, eternal, and powerful, that at last no soul would be capable of resisting it, and thus no soul would be consigned to suffer in its own sin for all eternity.
 The triumph of God is the complete triumph over all sin.
 And the only triumph that one may have over sin (I believe I may be nearly quoting George MacDonald, another Scottish theologian) is to utterly wipe it out of the sinner.
 This is good news indeed.
 This is the gospel.